 Terms for the competition – rules & eligibility

-Fiber Optic Valley arranges the competition and the challenges described in the competition are owned by these three different member organisations in Fiber Optic Valley.
+Fiber Optic Valley arranges the competition and the challenge described in the competition are owned by one member organisations in Fiber Optic Valley.

 The following are excluded from participation in the competition: